 Since the dawn of the internet, humankind has been looking for a way to wave our personal interests under people’s noses without them saying ‘Ewww, gross!’ and wheeling away in abject horror.
 At long last, social media has provided us with that opportunity.
 But we all know a blogger, an artist, a musician… a something that has taken their opportunity for free promotion to a captive audience of friends a bit too far.
 But how much is too much?
-Follow the tips below for some effective ways to promote yourself on social media, without being too cringey.
+Follow the tips below for some effective ways to promote yourself on social media during the process of looking for a graduate job, without being too cringey.

 1. Less is more